Edward M. House

 Edward Mandell House (July 26, 1858 – March 28, 1938) was an American diplomat, and an adviser to President Woodrow Wilson.
-He was known as Colonel House, although his rank was honorary and he had performed no military service.
-He was a highly influential back-stage politician in Texas before becoming a key supporter of the presidential bid of Wilson in 1912 by managing his campaign, beginning in July 1911.
+He was known as Colonel House, although his title was honorary and he had performed no military service.
+He was a highly influential backroom politician in Texas before becoming a key supporter of the presidential bid of Wilson in 1912 by managing his campaign, beginning in July 1911.
 Having a self-effacing manner, he did not hold office but was an "executive agent", Wilson's chief adviser on European politics and diplomacy during World War I (1914–1918).
 He became a government official as one of the five American commissioners to the Paris Peace Conference of 1919.
 In 1919, Wilson broke with House and many other top advisers, believing they had deceived him at Paris.
+Despite his influence, House remains a controversial figure, criticized for operating behind the scenes without accountability, for his role in the flawed postwar settlement, and for promoting a technocratic, anti-democratic vision of governance.

 Early years

 He was born July 26, 1858, in Houston, Texas, the last of seven children of Mary Elizabeth (Shearn) and Thomas William House Sr. His father was an emigrant from England by way of New Orleans, who became a prominent Houston businessman, with a large role in developing the city and served a term as its mayor.
 His father sent ships laden with cotton to evade the Union blockade in the Gulf of Mexico during the American Civil War.
 He traded Texas cotton through Matamoros, Mexico, in exchange for equipment and ammunition.

-As a young man, House and his companions harassed recently-freed slaves verbally and with slingshots.
+As a young man, House and his companions harassed recently freed slaves verbally and with slingshots.
 His diary entries "consistently reveal a deeply felt racism" and a belief in white supremacy.

 House attended Houston Academy, a school in Bath, England, a prep school in Virginia, and Hopkins Grammar School, New Haven, Connecticut.

 He went on to study at Cornell University in Ithaca, New York, in 1877 where he was a member of the Alpha Delta Phi fraternity.
 He left at the beginning of his third year to care for his sick father, who died in 1880.

 He married Loulie Hunter on August 4, 1881.

+In 1892, he built a residence in Austin, designed by the architect Frank Freeman, that came to be known as Edward Mandell House Mansion.
+After being used by the University of Texas, it was demolished in 1967.

 Texas business and politics

 On his return to Texas, House ran his family's business.
 He eventually sold the cotton plantations, and invested in banking.
 He was a founder of the Trinity and Brazos Valley Railway.
-House moved to New York City about 1902.